 In simple terms, we want students to pursue the things that interest them with energy and enthusiasm.
 We want students to make decisions that are educationally sound for them to best prepare them to succeed in college and beyond.
 We want students to challenge themselves appropriately in the areas that are most interesting to them.
 We want students to engage with their community in their pursuits.
 And, we want students who demonstrate strong ethical character.
 In short, we want young people to be students and community members first, and applicants second.

-Look: we admit fewer than 10% of applicants.
+Look: we admit less than 10% of applicants.
 If you set your goal as being admitted to MIT, you are likely to be disappointed.
 If, however, you set your goals as learning a lot, developing a better sense of yourself, and being a positive influence on those around you, then you can succeed on your own terms and also be a better applicant to MIT.

 You can think about this approach to preparing for college as applying sideways: one that encourages students to focus on becoming their best self, with the knowledge that it will also help them be a better applicant to colleges that are a good fit for them.